CBS Sexton Street

-CBS Sexton Street (also referred to as Coláiste Mhichíl) is a Christian Brothers secondary school located in Limerick, Ireland.
-The school has approximately 340 students, all of whom are male.
-The current principal is Denis O'Connor, and the current vice principal is Rob Williams.
+CBS Sexton Street (also referred to as Coláiste Mhichíl) is a Christian Brothers secondary school in Limerick, Ireland.
+The school has approximately 340 students, all male.
+As of 2025 the principal was Denis O'Connor.

 History

 Coláiste Mhichíl was founded by Edmund Rice, a Christian Brother, to provide education for boys in Limerick city.
-Their numbers having declined, the Christian Brothers no longer have day-to-day involvement in the administration of the school.
-Instead, a lay principal and board of management manage the school with the Christian Brothers remaining as trustees.

-The school has been successful in soccer, having won the senior boys' FAI All Ireland soccer championship in 2007 and 2008.
-In 2012, the school were national runners-up, having lost the final to St Aidans, Cork.

 Financier JP McManus, a past pupil of the school, has funded academic scholarships for a number of students each year going to third level.
-This funding is separate from McManus' national scholarships.